 In This Article

-Adding an indoor palm tree to your plant collection is a surefire way to bring in some flair, edge, and a tropical element to your space.
-Looking for a particularly low-maintenance one?
-Then the bamboo palm will be your new best friend.
+Adding an indoor palm tree to your plant collection is a surefire way to bring some flair and a tropical element to your space.
+If you're looking for a particularly low-maintenance species, the bamboo palm (Chamaedorea seifrizii) is an excellent option.

-Named for the way its stems resemble bamboo, the bamboo palm is a great choice for beginning plant parents, not only because it’s easy to care for, but its large size and sprawling, spiky foliage make it a visual stunner.
-It will happily add some depth to your garden outside or some fun to your houseplant jungle inside.
+Named for the way its stems resemble bamboo, this palm is a perfect option for beginner plant parents—not only because it’s easy to care for, but because its large size and sprawling, spiky foliage make it a visual stunner.
+Bamboo palm is a slow-growing plant, growing only a few inches each year.
+For pet owners, it's an especially great choice, as bamboo palms are not toxic to dogs or cats.
+This tall indoor tree will happily add some depth to your garden outside or bring a new character to your houseplant jungle.

 - Origin: Central and Northeastern Mexico

 - Plant Type: Evergreen perennial houseplant or tree

 - Mature size: Three to 20 feet high, one to 10 feet wide

 - Soil pH: 6.0

 When it comes to watering, bamboo palms grow best with consistently moist soil during the spring and summer growing seasons.
 During the off-season, your plant will likely require less water, but it's important to ensure the soil never completely dries out.

 If your bamboo palm is in an outdoor garden or yard, it can tolerate a range of soil conditions, though it prefers rich, well-draining, and slightly acidic soil.
 When potting your plant and displaying it inside, your palm will appreciate well-draining soil or potting mix.
 Make sure your planter has a drainage hole to help avoid water saturation at the roots.